lockss/lockss-rtd-manual/docs/upgrading/index.rst

 Run the Upgrade Script
 ----------------------

-FIXME (this section is likely different for beta1)

-The next step is to update archived content from the previous release version.
+The next step will update the Postgresql version from 9.6.12 to 14.7.
+In addition, if updating from 2.0-alpha5, the archived content from the previous release version will then be updated.
 As the ``lockss`` user, run the following command in the :ref:`LOCKSS Installer Directory`:

 .. code-block:: shell

-   scripts/upgrades/upgrade-to-alpha6
+   scripts/upgrades/upgrade-to-alpha7

 .. hint::